|

 and hash for your own consumption in one of the numerous "coffee shops" in major

-both male and female is legal and is a bigger tourist attraction than the wonderful
+both male and female is entirely legal and is a bigger tourist attraction than the wonderful

 Van Gogh museum.
-Gay couples are everywhere and in 2002 the Dutch made
+Gay couples are everywhere and 15 years ago in 2002 the Dutch became the first nation to make

-gay marriage legal in the eyes of the state.
+gay marriage legal.
 So is it a gay paradise?

-Well yes and no. The canals give the city are wonderfully relaxed air, and with
+Well, yes and no. The canals give the city a wonderfully relaxed air, and with

-more museums per square foot than any other country in the world, there are plenty
+more museums per sqft than any other country in the world, there are plenty

-of higher pleasures once the gay scene begins to take it's toll.
+of artistic pleasures available once the gay scene begins to take it's toll.
 However accomodation

 particularly in Amsterdam's many gay hotels is expensive and standards can be quite